delilah07/Kaplay/README.md

-small game with Kaplay.js library
+small game with Kaplay.js library (Kaboom)

 to play
 click 'space' or 'up' buttons to jump